oneapi-src/level-zero-spec/scripts/core/PROG.md

 ```

 ${"##"} Command Lists
-- A command list represents a sequence of commands for execution on
-  a command queue.
+- A command list represents a sequence of commands for execution on a command queue.
-- Multiple command lists may be created by an application.
-For example,
+- A command list is created for a device to allow device-specific encoding of commands.
+- By default, commands are executed in the same order in which they are submitted.
-  an application may want to create multiple command lists per command queue.
+  However, an application may allow the driver to optimize the ordering by using
+  ::$X_COMMAND_LIST_FLAG_RELAXED_ORDERING.
+Reordering is gaurenteed to be only occur
+  between barriers and synchronization primitives.
-- There is no implicit association between a command list and a
+- There is no implicit association between a command list and a command queue.
-  command queue.
-Therefore, a command list may be submitted to any, or
-  multiple command queues.
+  Therefore, a command list may be submitted to any, or multiple command queues.
+  However, if a command list is meant to be submitted to a copy-only command queue
+  then the ::$X_COMMAND_LIST_FLAG_COPY_ONLY must be set at creation.
 - There is no implicit binding of command lists to Host threads.
-Therefore,
+Therefore, an
-  an application may share a command list handle across multiple Host
+  application may share a command list handle across multiple Host threads.
+However,
-  threads.
-However, the application is responsible for ensuring that
+  the application is responsible for ensuring that  multiple Host threads do not access
-  multiple Host threads do not access the same command list simultaneously.
+  the same command list simultaneously.
-- The command list maintains some machine state, which is inherited by
+- The command list maintains some machine state, which is inherited by subsequent
-  subsequent commands.
+  commands.
 See ::${x}_command_list_parameter_t for details.
-- Command lists do not inherit state from other command lists executed
+- Command lists do not inherit state from other command lists executed on the same
-  on the same command queue.  i.e. each command list begins execution
-  in its own default state.
+  command queue.  i.e. each command list begins execution in its own default state.
-- The application is responsible for calling close before submission
-  to a command queue.
+- The application is responsible for calling close before submission to a command queue.
 - The application is responsible for making sure the device is not currently
   executing from a command list before it is deleted.
 This should be
   handled by tracking a completion event associated with the command list.